Skip Navigation

 In order to ensure building furnishings across campus are consistent in quality and the ambiance of the building is maintained, carpeting, furniture, and wall coverings are purchased through the Facilities Department.
 Please reference the Facilities Work Order and/or Facility Change Request.

-Fellowships, Scholarships, and Travel Grants
+Fellowships, Scholarships & Travel Grants

 Fellowships, scholarships, and awards are generally not reportable under the IRS guidelines, but are considered taxable income.
 U.S. Citizens or resident aliens of the United States must report the fellowship as income in the year it is received.
 The College will not withhold any amount towards payment of federal, state or local income taxes and will not send a Form 1099 or Form W-2 to you.
 It is your responsibility to report the payment on your federal, state or local income tax return and pay all applicable taxes.
 Please refer to IRS Publication 970, "Tax Benefits for Education" for more information.

-Foreign National Alien Payments
+Foreign National Payments

-A honorarium may be paid to a foreign national for "usual academic activity or activities."
+An honorarium may be paid to a foreign national for “usual academic activity or activities.”
 These activities include lecturing, teaching, and sharing of knowledge or performance.
-A honorarium paid to a foreign national is subject to 30% withholding, unless the person can claim a tax treaty benefit, and the required forms and identification are submitted to the Business Office.
+An honorarium paid to a foreign national is subject to 30% withholding, unless the person can claim a tax treaty benefit, and the required forms and identification are submitted to the Business Office.
 This withholding also applies to a nonresident alien entity.
 Travel reimbursements are not subject to withholding.
 Please contact Shari Mayer at smayer@carleton.edu for assistance.

 Political Contribution and/or Lobbying